Your vision for the startup lies 3 storeys up, but this time, you won’t use the stairs or the elevator to reach the top, you use a ladder.

 Here’s an example of ShareChat’s Growth Strategy:

 When India was already dominated by Whatsapp, Facebook, and Instagram, ShareChat came up with the unique proposition of a social media platform sharing information in vernacular language.
-ShareChat today, boasts of 60 million monthly active users.
+ShareChat today boasts 60 million monthly active users.

 Long Term Growth Strategies